AryanC19/Portfolio/README.md

 # Portfolio Website

-This is a portfolio website made using Flutter that showcases my information and projects.
+This is a portfolio website made entirely using Flutter and hosted on Firebase that showcases my information and projects.

 [Visit my portfolio](https://new-portfolio420.web.app)